 Last Updated: July 2014

-These Cautionary Policies are intended for those who set policy and criteria for law school admission, interpret LSAT scores and Credential Assembly Service Law School Reports, and use other LSAC services.
-The Policies are intended to inform the use of these services by law schools, and to promote wise and equitable treatment of all applicants through their proper use.
+These Cautionary Policies are intended for those who set policy and criteria for law school admission, interpret LSAT scores and Credential Assembly Service (CAS) Reports, and use other LSAC services.
+The policies are intended to inform the use of these services by law schools and to promote wise and equitable treatment of all applicants through their proper use.

 The Law School Admission Test

 Because LSATs are administered under controlled conditions and each test form requires the same or equivalent tasks of everyone, LSAT scores provide a standard measure of an applicant’s proficiency in the well-defined set of skills included in the test.
 Comparison of a law school’s applicants both with other applicants to the same school and with all applicants who have LSAT scores thus becomes feasible.
 However, while LSAT scores serve a useful purpose in the admission process, they do not measure, nor are they intended to measure, all the elements important to success at individual institutions.
 LSAT scores must be examined in relation to the total range of information available about a prospective law student.
 It is in this context that the following restraints on LSAT score use are urged.

 Do not use the LSAT score as a sole criterion for admission.

 The LSAT should be used as only one of several criteria for evaluation and should not be given undue weight solely because its use is convenient.
 Those who set admission policies and criteria should always keep in mind the fact that the LSAT does not measure every discipline-related skill necessary for academic work, nor does it measure other factors important to academic success.

 Evaluate the predictive utility of the LSAT at your school.